AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

 # Marketing-Analysis-for-Unisoxx

+Unisoxx was started on a simple concept: selling high quality socks that aren't gendered.
+The business went online with the first sales in 2021.
+The company is doing well, but there is one person on the marketing team who handles all marketing needs.

+I was hired as a Marketing Analyst to:
+- help organize and maintain the MarTech stack
+- analyze marketing data
+- assist in assessing the state of the business in preparation for future funding

 Created as my final project for the WBS Marketing Analytics Course, this was an intense three week project where I completed an assessment of Q1 and Q2 2021 for an ecommerce sock shop called Unisoxx.
 During this process, I proved to myself that I have the ability understand the ecommerce ecosystem as a full stack marketer.

 The tasks completed: